Downing FOUR VCT – Healthcare Shares

-The net asset value per share has since recovered materially, rising to 81.5p in July 2021.
+The net asset value per share has since recovered materially, rising to 88.7p in September 2021, before falling back to 85.1p in December 2021.
 The uplift was driven primarily by the admission to AIM of two portfolio companies: Arecor Therapeutics Plc, and GENinCode Plc which added 6.3p and 8.2p respectively to the net asset value of the share class.
 Past performance is not a guide to the future.

 Current portfolio overview

 As at 30 September 2021, the Healthcare share class had net assets of £17.5 million, of which, £14.5 million is invested across 13 investee companies.